bcdataca/workshop2018/content/talk/career-panel.md

 ### Speaker Bios

+Bernard Chan is currently a data scientist at [BuildDirect.com](http://builddirect.com/) (BD), an e-commerce platform in flooring, tiles and other home improvement products.
+At BD, Bernard is part of the analytics team and he specializes in logistics related data problems such as freight rate and route planning.
+Prior to working at BD, Bernard was a applied mathematics researcher in dynamical systems and bifurcation theory.

 Soyean Kim is a professional statistician (P.STAT) who is passionate about ethical use of data and algorithms to contribute to the betterment of society.
 She currently leads a team of data scientists at Technical Safety BC, a